zjhillman/nextjs-personal-site/posts/why-do-people-watch-birds.md

 ---
 slug: why-do-people-watch-birds
-title: Why Do People Watch Birds?
+title: The Outrageous Overhype of Bird Watchers
 date: 2023-05-14
 subtitle: Bird watchers are straight up weird and here's why.
 author: "@Quircko"
 ---

-# The Outrageous Overhype of Bird Watchers and THAT Web-Slinger!
 ![A Bird](images/bird.jpg)

 Hello, dear denizens of the digital domain!
 It is I, Dr. Quirko, the world's most misunderstood genius.
 I've taken a break from crafting my magnificent inventions (that SOME may call "nefarious" plans) to address the travesty that is the adoration for... bird watchers and Spider-Man!